raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 ## Future work: experimental cache

-The most promising of those, and still experimental, is the persistent cache. oj compiles every module to its final served form, keys that output by a hash of the source, and writes it to a small on-disk store.
+The most promising of those, and still experimental, is the persistent cache.

+It compiles every module to its final served form, keys that output by a hash of the source, and writes it to a small on-disk store.
 A warm restart then re-serves compiled modules straight from disk instead of recompiling them, which is most of the difference between a cold boot and a warm one.
 Vite, for comparison, keeps no cross-restart cache for your app's own source[^vite-cache]: it re-transforms every module, lazily, on each start.
-Persisting that work is where warm-start speed could come from, but it is off by default for now while I harden it; opt in with `oj dev --enable-cache` (or `OJ_ENABLE_CACHE=1`) when you want warm starts to skip recompilation.
-The reason it is not on yet is the next paragraph.
+Persisting that work is where warm-start speed could come from, but it's off by default for now while I harden it.
+Opt in with `oj dev --enable-cache` (or `OJ_ENABLE_CACHE=1`) if you want warm starts to skip recompilation.
+The next paragraph is the reason it's not on yet.

-Persisting it also turned out to be where correctness gets subtle, and a real app taught me the lesson.
-Some Vite plugins do not just transform a file, they also stash state in memory as a side effect.
+Persisting it is also where correctness gets tricky, and a real app taught me how.
+Some Vite plugins don't just transform a file, they also stash state in memory as a side effect.
 The clearest case is zero-runtime CSS-in-JS: [wyw-in-js](https://wyw-in-js.dev/) (the engine behind [Linaria](https://github.com/callstack/linaria)) reads each component's `styled` blocks, extracts the CSS, keeps it in an in-memory map, and appends an `import` of a virtual `.wyw-in-js.css` file that its own `load` hook serves back out of that map.
-Cache the transformed code and nothing else, and a warm restart is a trap: the code still imports the virtual stylesheet, but the plugin's map is empty because the transform never re-ran, so every one of those imports 404s and the app quietly fails to mount.
+Cache the transformed code and nothing else, and a warm restart is a trap: the code still imports the virtual stylesheet, but the plugin's map is empty because the transform never re-ran, so every one of those imports 404s and the app never mounts.

 The fix is to notice exactly those modules and no others.
 On a warm hit, oj checks whether the cached module imports a path that no longer exists on disk, which is the signature of a plugin-served virtual, and if so it re-runs that module's transform to repopulate the plugin's state before serving.
-Everything else, the vast majority, still comes straight from the cache.
-It is the smallest correct thing: keep the fast path wherever the cached output is self-contained, and pay for a re-transform only where a plugin's memory is part of the answer.
+Everything else, which is the vast majority, still comes straight from the cache.

+However, I am sure I am not covering all cases yet.
+So, I think needs more testing.

 <!-- ==================== BLOCK: warm-cache-surgical — copy from here ==================== -->
 <div class="ojcache" aria-label="A grid of app modules on a warm restart.
 Naive caching lets plugin-stateful modules 404; oj re-transforms only those and serves the rest from cache.">